BottlecapDave/HomeAssistant-OctopusEnergy/_docs/migrations/target_timeframes.md

 Next you need to create an automation using the blueprint you just imported.
 The automation will track when the rate entities within the Octopus Energy integration are updated and will then transform the rate data into the shape required by Target Timeframes and use the available service to add the rate data with the data source we just created.
 Each `value` in Target Timeframes will represent our rate in pounds/pence.

 Click the name of the blueprint you just imported.
 You'll be prompted to configure the blueprint with the names of your Octopus Integration sensors.
-Each of the configuration items are fairly self explanatory, you use the dropdowns to select the appropriate Home Assistant sensor or event name:
+Use the dropdowns to select the appropriate Home Assistant sensor or event name:

 ![Blueprint configuration](../assets/target_timeframes_blueprint.png)